Blue Rock Springs: The Voice of a Killer

 The Scene: A Lover’s Lane Shattered

 Blue Rock Springs, a golf course lot two miles from Lake Herman Road, was Vallejo’s go-to for late-night trysts – gravel, trees, and enough dark to dodge prying eyes.
 Darlene Ferrin, a lively waitress at Terry’s Restaurant, pulled her brown Corvair into the lot around midnight, Michael Mageau riding shotgun.
-They had planned to grab food, likely at Mr. Ed’s Drive-In, but turned around on Springs Road because Darlene wanted to talk about something, per Mageau’s July 5, 1969, statement.
+They had planned to grab food, likely at Mr. Ed’s Drive-In, but turned around on Springs Road because Darlene wanted to talk about something, per Mageau’s July 6, 1969, statement.
 Her husband, Dean, was home with their baby daughter, Dena.
 The lot was quiet, distant firecrackers popping.
-Then, a light-colored car – maybe a Falcon or Corvair – rolled up 10 feet away, headlights left on.
-A stocky figure stepped out, flashlight in one hand, 9mm Luger in the other.
-At 12:05 a.m., the night exploded.
+Then, a car Mageau later described uncertainly as similar to a Corvair, possibly light brown, rolled up behind and to the right of them, headlights left on.
+A stocky figure stepped out, flashlight in one hand, 9mm automatic in the other.
+Shortly after midnight, the night exploded.

-Per Vallejo PD reports (zodiackiller.com), nine shots rang out from the passenger side, all 9mm Luger casings found there.
-The killer, flashlight blinding them, fired at Mageau in the passenger seat (face, neck, chest).
-Mageau scrambled to the back of the Corvair.
-He said “apparently” the killer shot Darlene next, but he wasn’t sure.
-Autopsy evidence revealed Darlene sustained nine entry wounds and seven exits, with two bullets retained, suggesting some may have passed through Mageau – perhaps the initial shots that exited his neck and chest – before striking her torso.
+Per Vallejo PD reports (zodiackiller.com), Hoffman initially found seven 9mm casings a few feet from the Corvair on the right/passenger side; later CII evidence lists brought the total to nine, though the surviving page does not say where the added two were found.
+The killer, flashlight blinding them, fired from Mageau’s side of the car.
+Mageau, wounded and later giving a strained hospital statement, said he tried to scramble over the back seat as the shots came.
+He said the attacker “apparently” turned the gun on Darlene, but those seconds were chaos, not a clean camera angle.
+Ferrin’s autopsy records nine entry wounds, seven exits, and two bullets retained; the DoJ summary says Ferrin was shot five times and Mageau four times.
+The wound evidence leaves some paths uncertain, and the cramped car may have produced complicated or overlapping trajectories, but the broad math holds: nine fired rounds, nine hits on one victim or the other.
 As the killer started back to his car, Mageau cried out – maybe at him, maybe in pain.
-The killer returned, firing again: Darlene took fatal torso shots (heart, lungs, liver), Mageau a hit to the leg or knee.
-All nine bullets found their mark that night.
+The killer returned, firing again: according to Mageau, he shot Michael twice more, then Darlene twice more.
 Struggling with a broken interior door handle, Mageau reached outside to open it, falling onto the gravel as the killer sped off toward Springs Road at high speed.
 Minutes later – likely 5–10 minutes, as Mageau lay writhing – three teens, Jerry, Roger, and Debra, rolled up, spotting the Corvair, its lights off.
 As they debated checking it, the headlights flared, followed by a scream.
 Debra backed up, her high beams catching Mageau rolling on the ground, passenger door open.
 “I’m shot, the girl’s shot, get a doc!” he gasped.
-No other cars were there – the killer was long gone, his taillights nowhere near Blue Rock Springs.
-Darlene, slumped over the wheel, almost certainly flicked the lights in a dying bid for help, keys in the ignition (coroner: dead by ~12:15 a.m.).
+No other cars were visible in the lot.
+Darlene, slumped over the wheel, almost certainly flicked the lights in a dying bid for help: Mageau was outside on the passenger side, the killer appears to have gone, and she was the only one still positioned to reach them.

 Vallejo PD’s 1969 crime scene diagram: Mageau’s blood-soaked sprawl, a slug by his side, and Darlene’s Corvair.